+The Group's long-lived assets and revenue are substantially located in and derived from the PRC.
 The Group considers that each of its individual property developments is a discrete operating segment.
 The Group has aggregated its segments on a provincial basis as property development projects undertaken within a province have similar expected economic characteristics, type of properties offering, customers and market and regulatory environment.
 The Group's reportable operating segments are comprised of the Henan Province, Shandong Province, Jiangsu Province, Sichuan Province and Anhui Province.